 Rochefort 6 (7.5% ABV) composes less than 1% of the Abbey’s beer production.
 This is an aromatic reddish beer, with undertones of figs, spices and caramel.
 It is probably the closest to the ancient beers that were produced at the Abbey before the 20th century.
 All three of the Rochefort beers will cellar well.

 The best times to visit Rochefort are June & September.
 Avoid the holiday season because the Lesse is very popular among local tourists.
-A knowledge of French is very helpful.

 Find out more about Belgium’s favourite beverage on our Guide to Belgian Beer and Breweries in Belgium page.